emmajanedrews/base-template/_posts/2018-01-31-how-to-get-more-business-from-your-database.md

 **1.&nbsp;** Making phone calls at least once per quarter.
 This is the easiest and cheapest way to stay top-of-mind with your database.
 Just have a conversation, remind them that you’re thinking about them, and let them know that you’re here to serve them or anyone else that they know.&nbsp;<br>
 {: .present-before-paste}

 **2.&nbsp;** A good old-fashioned note.
-All this will cost you is a few dollars in postage, but it will go a long way in staying top-of-mind with your clients.<br>&nbsp;
+All this will cost you is a few dollars in postage, but it will go a long way in staying top-of-mind with your clients.
 {: .present-before-paste}

 {% include pullquote.html %}